 - To measure the disease burden caused by HBV infection in the NT

-- To understand the impact of a novel HBV genotype on the Indigenous population of Northern Australia to improve vaccination and disease management strategies.
+- To understand the impact of a novel HBV genotype on Aboriginal and Torres Strait Islander people in Northern Australia to improve vaccination and disease management strategies

 Our research impact:

 - Discovered a new genotype of HBV – HBV/C4.
-This genotype is unique to Indigenous people and its surface protein is different from other HBVs.
-We will conduct studies to determine whether the vaccine given to Indigenous infants is as effective as first thought.
+This genotype is unique to Aboriginal Australians in the NT Indigenous people and its surface protein is different from other HBVs.
+As a result we will conduct studies to determine whether the vaccine given to Aboriginal infants is as effective as first thought.

-- Found high rates of liver cancer in Indigenous Australians, which are mainly due to HBV infection.
+- Found high rates of liver cancer in Aboriginal and Torres Strait Islander people, which are mainly due to HBV infection.
 It is possible that the HBV/C4 genotype is more aggressive than other strains.